colah/ByronTrialNotes/daily-notes/day19.md

  * Yes.
 * Lid was at the back, to the right?
  * Yes.
-* You described it as a storage room, and that's consitent with how this object was found?
+* You described it as a storage room, and that's consistent with how this object was found?
  * Yeah, it was in the room.
 * (Next picture) PVC object?
  * Yes.